slashtechno/angad/content/about.md

 hidemeta: true
 ---
 ### A brief introduction
-I'm Angad.
+I'm Angad Behl.
 I'm currently a student and have been interested in computer science for as long as I can remember.
 I've started programming by the time I was six years old and have been doing it since.
 Right now, I'm focusing on publishing open-source software and building my portfolio.
 ### Interests
 Programming is definitely one of my interests.
 When I graduate, I hope to make a living from (ethical) software development.
 Since ~2023, I've been self-hosting a lot of services using Docker on a 2011 Dell Vostro 460 and a Pi 4.
 I also love skiing and wish I could do it more often.
 ### Programming